gpbl/react-day-picker/website/docs/api/interfaces/captionprops.md

 • **isBetween**: *boolean*

-Whether the caption belongs to a table between others.
+Whether the caption belongs to a table between others (when `numberOfMonths` set)..

 ___